tarantool/doc/doc/reference/reference_lua/fiber.rst

         ``channel:put()`` waits until there is a free slot in the channel.

         :param lua-value message: what will be sent, usually a string or number or table
-        :param number timeout: maximum number of seconds to wait for a slot to become free
+        :param number timeout: maximum number of seconds to wait for a slot to become free.
+Default: infinity.
         :return: If timeout is specified, and there is no free slot in the channel for the duration of the timeout, then the return value is ``false``.
 If the channel is closed, then the return value is ``false``.